armin-pfaeffle/Stash-Backup-Client-Script/README.md

 # FAQ

+1. Can I send the notification mails to more than one e-mail address?

+Yes you can!
+In the `configuration.ps1` you can see the option `To` in the `Mail` group.
+There you can set at least one e-mail address or set more than one by separating them via a comma, e.g. the line can look like `"To" = "first@example.com, second@example.com, third@example.com";`.

-Currently there are not questions.
-But if you have some, please contact me via E-Mail [mail@armin-pfaeffle.de](mailto:mail@armin-pfaeffle.de)!
+When you habe any further questions, please contact me via E-Mail [mail@armin-pfaeffle.de](mailto:mail@armin-pfaeffle.de)!

 ### Author